wp-plugins/better-wp-security/readme.txt

 = Professional Installation and Support Now Available =

 Need help or want to make sure your setup is as secure as possible?
-Professional support is now available! <a href="http://fooplugins.com/plugins/better-wp-security/">Purchase support or installation today through our partner FooPlugins</a>
+Professional support is now available! <a href="http://fooplugins.com/plugins/better-wp-security/">Purchase support or installation today through our partner FooPlugins</a>.
+Please note that for the next week as we switch support vendors support tickets can only be submitted via <a href="http://ithemes.com/contact/">iThemes.com</a>

 = Obscure =